 Our department offers courses both in German and in English, and prepares students for a wide range of professions in business, government, and academia.
 We emphasize the acquisition of German language skills, the study of intellectual and cultural history from the Middle Ages to the present, and offer courses that enable students to work across different disciplines, including history, philosophy, music, and the visual arts.
 To ensure language proficiency and intellectual development, our classes are small, and based on exchange and interaction.
 A German-language residence hall, social activities, and film and lecture series offer opportunities to further engage with the culture.
 Additionally, our department offers different study abroad programs.

 Given Germany’s economic strength, its leading role in the European Union, its rich intellectual heritage, and strategic geographical position between East and West, familiarity with its language and culture enhances one’s career opportunities.
-Whether you are continuing or just beginning your language and culture study, you are invited to consult with the Director of Undergraduate Studies for German or the Chair of the Department of Germanic and Slavic Languages.
+Whether you are continuing or just beginning your language and culture study, you are invited to consult with the Director of Undergraduate Studies for German or the Chair of the Department of German, Russian and East European Studies.

 Great German Works in English; War on Screen; Business German; Women and Modernity; Dreams in Literature; German Fairy Tales; Love and Friendship; The Aesthetics of Violence; Arts and Sciences: Goethe and the Natural World; Women at the Margins: German-Jewish Writers; The Contemporary German Novel; Nazi Cinema: The Manipulation of Mass Culture.